pippinbarr/v-r-5/process/talks/v-r-5-talk-planning.md

 - 1:05 to end (~3m)

 As I gave that ending, I'm going to drop the "here are the themes" thing.
 It feels too much like belabouring the point.

+## samedi, 20 avril 2024

+Well, when I gave the actual talk it ran pretty much exactly as practice - I'd say it hit around 58 minutes?
+So it would still be good to think of a way to pull it back.
+I didn't rush anything last time, and went on at least one tangent, so I suppose it continues to be the case that I need to just "say less everywhere"... which is... tough to imagine doing, but not impossible.
+If I can have even 10 minutes at the end it would be helpful and more usable as a talk?
+There does appear to be empty time *after* the talk at least for me, so there's that little lining.

+I don't think there's anything in the talk that could or should be outright *cut*.

+Should I add local builds throughout in case the internet is wonky?
+Or "just" incorporate it into my existing hugo structure and build locally?
+That might be overkill, but those are the kinds of smart things that smart people sometimes do?

+Anyway, the main thing is probably just: go a bit faster, Pippin.
+Say a bit less.
+Maybe especially up top.
+Yeah really everything before In the Beginning could perhaps just skip along faster without too too much ad libbing?
+Because it's also true there's a million things at the back end to fill time if I had any anxiety about finishing *too* soon.

+The cute thing with the keynote was nice and it does make a specific point, but maybe it's a bit too much?
+Or maybe not, maybe this crowd would - if anything - appreciate it?
+I like the idea that it gestures out at how much this applies to *all* creative process.

+Points of emphasis that I guess can land harder:

+- How much this process of reflection *helps me* not just in the post-analysis but in the during-design